Form 8027: Your Complete Guide to Reporting Tip Income

 2. Gross receipts method.
 Any business can use this method.
 You determine the amount each server should have reported in tips to reach the 8% minimum by calculating the server’s gross receipts as a percentage of total restaurant gross receipts.
 If the server’s gross receipts are less than your calculated percentage, then you must report a prorated portion of the total shortfall on that employee’s W-2.

 There’s a 3rd way to handle allocated tips, known as the “good-faith agreement” method.
-However, this method requires a written agreement between the establishment owner and at least 2/3 of tipped employees.
+However, this method requires a written agreement between the food or beverage establishment owner and at least 2/3 of tipped employees.
 This method is complicated and rarely used.
 You can find more information about this method in the Instructions for Form 8027.

 Allocated tips should go in box 8 of each employee’s W-2.